FAQ

 About the Healthy Oregon Project

-The Healthy Oregon Project, or HOP, seeks to learn about the health of people in and around Oregon.
-Our goal is to understand the causes of cancer and other diseases in order to save lives.
-HOP offers surveys on health, wellness, and behavior and no-cost genetic screening using DNA from saliva samples.
-These samples and data are saved in a secure and privacy-protected repository of information that can be used to answer many different questions about health.
+HOP offers surveys on health, wellness, and behavior, and other broad health studies.
+This data is saved in a secure and privacy-protected repository of information that can be used to answer many different questions about health.

 HOP aims to build a long-term research partnership with Oregonians in order to:

-• Empower participants by providing personalized health information about their risk of cancer and other health conditions
+- Empower participants by providing personalized health information about their risk of cancer and other health conditions

-• Create a robust repository of research data and samples to enable scientists to conduct research
+- Create a robust repository of research data and samples to enable scientists to conduct research

-• Build a cohort of individuals motivated to participate in health research, to serve as a resource for scientists looking for participants for future research studies
+- Build a cohort of individuals motivated to participate in health research, to serve as a resource for scientists looking for participants for future research studies

 Current collaborators include: